aiishaan/SelfCheckOut-software/README.md

     git clone https://github.com/your-username/SelfCheckOut-software.git
     ```
 2. **Open the project in your IDE:**
-    - Open your preferred IDE.
+    - Open your preferred IDE
     - Import the cloned repository as a new project

 3. **Build the project:**